catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.txt

 ## Known Issues:
-- Import fails randomly...workaround Import again (dont clear the DB)
++ Import fails randomly...workaround Import again (don't clear the DB)
-- Tool is based on Rocksmith Toolkit April version
++ Tool is based on Rocksmith Toolkit April version
-- Edit of Arragements and Tones DB can only be done from Access for the moment
+-- Edit of Arragements and Tones DB can only be done from Access for the moment
 - Packing of Rocksmith 2014 Retail manipulated files has 1 manual step for RS14 Retail songs

 ## ToDos/bugs: